U.N. Security Council endorses Iran nuclear deal

 It says that no sanctions relief will be implemented until the International Atomic Energy Agency submits a report to the Security Council verifying that Iran has taken certain nuclear-related measures outlined in the agreement.

-Under the deal, the major powers which signed the accord don't need to take any further action for 90 days.
+Under the deal, the major powers don't need to take any further action for 90 days.
 Then they are required to begin preparations so they are able to lift sanctions as soon as the IAEA verification report is submitted.

 The European Union approved the Iran nuclear deal with world powers on Monday.
 U.S. President Barack Obama's administration has sent the nuclear agreement to Congress, which has the next 60 days to review it.